 What is the easiest position to play in soccer?

-Though there is no position in soccer which is “easy” to play, there are some positions that require slightly less effort or skill than others.
-Perhaps the “easiest” position to play is that of fullback, a player that guards the outer edges of the pitch and is the last line of defense before the goalkeeper.
+Perhaps the easiest soccer position to play is that of fullback, a player that guards the outer edges of the pitch and is the last line of defense before the goalkeeper.
 Fullbacks do not have to run as much as other defenders, and the zones they guard are not as commonly attacked as the middle of the field.
 That being said, every position on the pitch requires lots of training as well as effort throughout the game.

 What is the hardest position to play in soccer?

 Many people consider the position of goalkeeper the hardest position in soccer.
 This fact is a result of the tremendous pressure goalkeepers are placed under during a game.
-Goalkeepers must be quick and strong in order to defend against fast-moving goal shots, which requires a unique skill set that makes them invaluable to a soccer team.
+Goalkeepers must be quick and strong in order to defend against fast-moving shots, which requires a unique skill set that makes them invaluable to a soccer team.
 A good goalkeeper can save their team from a crucial loss, while a poor goalkeeper can be a massive hindrance.
-In a sport where every point counts, goalkeepers are undoubtedly the most important player on any soccer team.

 How can you improve your soccer skills?

 Without a doubt, the easiest way to improve your soccer skills is to practice them in your spare time, either at home or at an athletic facility.
-Fortunately, soccer relies upon skills that can often be easily practiced in your backyard, with nothing more than a soccer ball.
+Fortunately, soccer relies upon skills that can often be easily practiced in your own backyard with a soccer ball.
 Practices such as juggling exercises, dribbling, and trapping exercises can all be performed at home.
 For skills that require more than one person, such as passing, practicing is as easy as gathering a friend or group of friends and taking a soccer ball to a gym or park.